 As I said, procrastination is a choice.
 You choose to do tasks that will waste your time instead of doing the task that will make a difference.
 You choose to indulge in time wasters instead of indulging in work that moves the needle for you to reach your life goals.
 Mostly procrastination includes delaying tasks that are important but boring.
 And we are all guilty of doing this.

 The solution to stop procrastinating and be can be different depending on what stage of life you are in.
-Thus, today I’m sharing some ways that have helped me over time in my 25 years of existence.
+Thus, today I’m sharing some ways that have helped me over time.

 I know I am nowhere near to being the perfect procrastination solver.
 But, these are the tips that have worked for me time and again.
 And I hope they also help you to stop procrastinating and be productive with simple everyday efforts and life changes.